Manipuri Lingam Bowls

 2. S = Spinning qualities.

 3. H = Hit/strike.
-Length of dominant tone when hit once.
+Length of fundamental tone when hit once.

 About Tibetan Bowls * Our Grading System * Shopping with us * Bowl Talk Series *